 The core idea of crypto is to create a way to verify transactions without a centralized authority.
 Cryptos, therefore, employ consensus mechanisms—a type of algorithm—to help with verification.
 Several cryptos, including Bitcoin, employ a mechanism called Proof of Work (PoW).
 This mechanism helps them achieve decentralization.
 That means they can verify transactions without a central authority.
 However, an increasing number of platforms—including Ethereum, Solana, Avalanche, and Cardano—now use proof of stake (PoS).
-But there are challenges with both PoW and PoS.
+However, there are challenges with both PoW and PoS.
 Here’s where we take stock of them.

 What is Proof of Work (PoW)?